zhangresearch/academic-kickstart/content/home/about.md

 [interests]
   interests = [
     "Data Mining",
-    "Applied Machine Learning",
+    "Machine Learning",
     "Biomedical Informatics",
     "Computational Medicine"
   ]

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "PhD in Computer and Information Sciences" institution = "Temple University"
+  course = "PhD in Computer Science" institution = "Temple University" year = 2012
-  #year = 2012

 [[education.courses]]
-  course = "MS in Computer Software and Theory" institution = "Huazhong University of Science and Technology"
+  course = "MS in Computer Science" institution = "Huazhong University of Science and Technology" year = 2007
-  #year = 2007

 [[education.courses]]
-  course = "BS in Computer Science and Technology" institution = "Huazhong University of Science and Technology"
+  course = "BS in Computer Science" institution = "Huazhong University of Science and Technology" year = 2004
-  #year = 2004

 +++

 # Biography

-Ping Zhang is a Research Staff Member at the Center for Computational Health, IBM T. J. Watson Research Center.
+Ping Zhang is an Assistant Professor at The Ohio State University, with joint appointments in the [Department of Biomedical Informatics](https://medicine.osu.edu/bmi/Pages/index.aspx), and the [Department of Computer Science and Engineering](https://cse.osu.edu/).
+Prior to Ohio State, he was a researcher at IBM TJ Watson Research Center.
 His research focuses on machine learning, data mining, and their applications to biomedical informatics and computational medicine.
-He has published more than 35 peer-reviewed scientific articles in top journals and conferences (e.g., _Nucleic Acids Research_, _BMC Bioinformatics_, _Journal of the American Medical Informatics Association_, KDD, AAAI, ECML, SDM, and CIKM) and filed more than 25 patent applications.

-Dr. Zhang has served on the program committees of leading international conferences, including KDD, IJCAI, UAI and AMIA, and on the editorial boards of _BMC Medical Informatics and Decision Making_, _CPT: Pharmacometrics & Systems Pharmacology_ and _Journal of Healthcare Informatics Research_.
-He won the best in-use/industrial paper award for ESWC 2016 and received a Marco Ramoni Distinguished Paper nomination at AMIA Summits 2014.
-He is an ACM distinguished speaker and an IEEE Senior Member.
+Dr. Zhang published over 40 papers and filed over 30 patents.
+He has received IBM master inventor award in 2018, ESWC best in-use/industrial paper award in 2016, and AMIA Marco Ramoni distinguished paper nomination in 2014.
+He is an ACM Distinguished Speaker and IEEE Senior Member.

+# Recruitment Status

+Accepting/supporting highly qualified and motivated PhD students, postdoctoral associates, and visiting scholars with research interests related to data mining and machine learning.
+Interested applicants can contact Dr. Ping Zhang by sending CV to his email.